kkmsamps/LNX/README.md

 Unpack Sources: Use the unpack.sh scripts to extract all sources.

-Execute Build Scripts: Run the build scripts (BUILD_SYSTEM1, BUILD_SYSTEM2 etc.) in numerical order.
+Execute Build Scripts: Run the build scripts (BUILD_SYSTEM1, BUILD_SYSTEM2 etc.) in numerical order AFTER the first boot into the new OS.
 These scripts are designed to be robust:

 They will stop immediately if an error occurs.